datacarpentry/semester-biology/README.md

 is available regarding the structure and function of the course and website materials for customized development and delivery of the course.

-We encourage collaborative development.
+We always encourage collaborative development.
 This repository was used by
 @ethanwhite to teach a version of this course (Fall 2016) at the University of Florida.
 The course remains under active development.
 We welcome contributions to all aspects of the course/site and are especially seeking exercises and